 “We consider the best way to encourage good standards of behaviour in school is a clear code of conduct backed by a balanced combination of rewards and punishments within a positive community atmosphere.
 Establishing a whole school behavior policy is an important step in that direction.” p.
 99 Elton

-At Milton Primary we believe that a calm, orderly environment is essential if children are to learn most effectively.
-It is the responsibility of the school to provide that environment in order that children and teachers can make most use of lesson time for the real purpose of education.
+At Milton Primary, we believe that a calm, orderly environment is essential if children are to learn most effectively.
+It is the responsibility of the academy to provide an environment which allows children and teachers to make most use of lesson time.

 It also recognises that within a climate of inclusion there will be children who need a personalised approach to their specific behavioural needs.
 In some cases this will mean that the sanctions, stages and rewards are not the most appropriate means of dealing with their behaviour and other forms of intervention and support may be used in conjunction with external agencies.